Fadlullah04/alx-low_level_programming/0x03-debugging/README.md

-This is the debugging readme file
+This repository is created for C projects.